|Lenoir County, North Carolina Section 8 Housing Choice Voucher||Open Now|

-Kinston Housing Authority is a Public Housing Agency in Kinston, North Carolina that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Kinston Housing Authority offers the Section 8 Housing Choice Voucher (HCV) and Public Housing programs in Lenoir County.

-To apply during the opening period, applicants were required to pick up an application from one of many locations in Kinston, NC.
+To apply during the open period, applications can be picked up from one of the following locations in Kinston, NC:

 Last Updated on 07/30/2019.

-As of the most recent VMS report, Kinston Housing Authority manages 641 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Kinston Housing Authority manages 709 active Housing Choice Vouchers.

 |Standard||Homeownership||Tenant Protection||Ported Out|